jfrog/terraform-provider-xray/docs/index.md

 ### Optional

 - `access_token` (String, Sensitive) This is a bearer token that can be given to you by your admin under `Identity and Access`
+- `check_license` (Boolean) Toggle for pre-flight checking of Artifactory Pro and Enterprise license.
+Default to `true`.
 - `url` (String) URL of Artifactory.
 This can also be sourced from the `XRAY_URL` or `JFROG_URL` environment variable.
 Default to 'http://localhost:8081' if not set.